 6. Gatlinburg Scenic Overlook

-It’s free to drive along this bypass and visit the Gatlinburg Scenic Overlook.
-There are four parking areas where you can pull over to check out the Gatlinburg Scenic Overlook.
+Driving along this bypass and visiting the Gatlinburg Scenic Overlook is free.
+You can pull over to check out the Gatlinburg Scenic Overlook in four parking areas.

 See Related: Fun & Best Things to Do in Johnson City, Tennessee